Terry De Koning

 Terry De Koning (/ˈkoʊnɪŋ/ KOH-ning; born 10 May 1961) is a former Australian rules footballer who played with Footscray in the Victorian Football League (VFL).

 VFL career

 At 196 cm Terry De Koning was always going to be a ruckman.
 He spent three years at Footscray under the coaching of Royce Hart.
 He played 31 games and kicked two goals.

-Family
+Personal

-His sons Tom has played 100 games for while his other son Sam has played in a Geelong premiership side.
+One son Tom has played 100 games for while his younger son Sam has played in a Geelong premiership side.

+In 2025 De Koning won the AUD20,000 jackpot prize in the Australian version of game show Tipping Point.

+He is a former PE Teacher at St Bedes College Mentone and St Augustine’s School Frankston South.